d2si/sovereign-keys/README.md

     exit
     ```

 If you did not have any errors, congratulations: you have a working `Sovereign Keys` API cluster.
 The instances will exchange the secrets between them and keep them in their memory.
-From this point, you will not be able to connect to any of the instances anymore as a safety measure to prevent anyone to retrieve the secrets directly from the instances memory (after a minute or so you can verify this fact by trying step 7 again).
+From this point, you will not be able to connect to any of the instances anymore as a safety measure to prevent anyone to retrieve the secrets directly from the instances memory (after 15 seconds or so you can verify this fact by trying step 2 again).

 Note: These steps must be repeated each time a fresh `Sovereign Keys` API cluster is created, i.e. each time you change the `main-configuration.json` from ToggleMainResourceCreation=false to ToggleMainResourceCreation=true.